oar-team/oar/docs/documentation/doc_mechanisms.rst

 So this is very easily and faster to get usage statistics of the cluster.
 We can see that like a "data warehousing" information extraction method.

+These data are updated via the command "oaraccounting".
+By default, it is launched every hours in a crontab.

 Dynamic nodes coupling features
 -------------------------------